seliv55/isodyn/README.md

 ## Description

-“Isodyn” is a C++-program that performs an analysis of stable isotope tracer data to assess metabolic flux profiles in living cells.
-Isodyn simulates propagation of 13C label from artificially 13C enriched substrates into isotopic isomers (isotopomers) of metabolites of central metabolic pathways.
-It performs fitting the simulated dynamics of mass isotopomers to that observed experimentally, thus finding the parameters, which reflect the characteristics of corresponding biochemical reactions, and metabolic fluxes that correspond to the real fluxes under the analyzed biological object and conditions.
+“Isodyn” is a C++-program that supports an analysis of stable isotope tracer data to assess metabolic flux profiles in living cells.
+Isodyn simulates propagation of 13C label from artificially 13C enriched substrates into metabolites of central metabolic pathways forming various isotopic isomers (isotopomers).
+It fits the simulated dynamics of mass isotopomers to that observed experimentally, thus finding the parameters, which reflect the characteristics of corresponding biochemical reactions, and metabolic fluxes that correspond to the real fluxes for the analyzed biological object and conditions.
 Isodyn contains tools that check the goodness of fit and perform a statistical analysis of obtained metabolic fluxes.
+It using the change of metabolite concentrations in the analysis in addition to labeling data, as a restrictive factor.
+Optionally it uses manually corrected files provided by Midcor.
+It automatically adjusting the analysis to the provided experimental data, and automatically constructs the equations of model according to a list of reactions.

 ## Key features